Clone Guard is in a concentrated form and should be mixed with water. Here are some easy-to-use dilution rates:

-Clone Guard creates a film that allows the transfer of atmosphere but reduces the amount of water leaving the leaf.
-This allows the plant to retain more water.
-The more water the clone/cutting retains the better the roots will be.
+Clone Guard creates a film on the plant’s leaves that reduces transpiration, or the amount of water leaving the leaf, which thereby allows the plant to retain more water.
+This allows time for roots to develop without the clone/cutting to desiccate.

-While Clone Guard does a great job of keeping plants from wilting, the use of a dome over the cutting tray will depend on your environmental atmosphere and plant species.
-You should always test a few cuttings at a time to see if cloning without a dome will work for you before you clone a whole batch.
-Domes tend to perpetuate the growth of powdery mildew so don’t use them if you don’t have to.
+While Clone Guard does a great job of keeping plants from wilting, the use of a dome over the cutting tray will depend on your environment and plant species.
+You should always test a few cuttings at a time to see if cloning without a dome will work for you.
+Domes tend to perpetuate the growth of powdery mildew so it is best if you can avoid using them if you can.